 Height: 22.5 to 26 inches (female), 23.5 to 27.5 inches (male)

 Coat: Wiry or smooth short coat

-Coat Color: Solid red, solid white, or white and red patterns
+Coat Color: Red, red and white, or white

 Characteristics of the Ibizan Hound